 Pawn Style Loans Are Very Profitable

 When you lend via Unbolted, while I have no information regarding Unbolted’s revenues, I do know from experience that pawn loans are very profitable.
-I have calculated that Unbolted generates fees on each loan from 8% of 14.8%+.
+I have calculated that Unbolted generates fees on each loan from 8% to 14.8%+.
 Why should you care?
 Because a profitable Unbolted means less chance of going out of business.

 Conservative Asset Valuations